berlin-church/church-office/README.md

 # Church Office

 This is the frontend application used by the Berlin.Church.
+You are free to clone it.

+This project relies on Oauth0 for authentication.
+You need to have an account configured before you run it.

 # Installation